BLavery/SAMD21-M0-Mini/README.md

 Duplicate .../boards/zero folder to ../boards/samd21mini.
 There are only two configuration files in there.
 Correct the led:  ```#define LED_PIN PIN_PA27```.
 Undefine both LED_TX_PIN and LED_RX_PIN
-(although those seem not to be used anyway).
+(although those seem not to be used in this bootloader anyway).

 ```
 make all BOARD=samd21mini